SabaSahban/user-identity-verification-system/README.md

 ## Installation & Setup
 1. Clone the repository.
-2. Set up your cloud services for database, object storage, RabbitMQ, facial recognition, and email notifications.
+2. Set up your web services for database, object storage, RabbitMQ, facial recognition, and email notifications.
-3. Configure environment variables for your cloud service credentials.
+3. Configure environment variables for your web service credentials.
 4. Deploy the microservices using Docker or your preferred deployment method.